 The premier performing arts venue of nineteenth-century Syracuse, Wieting Opera House played much the same role in that city as did Corinthian Hall in Rochester.

+The Building(s) and Site.
 A building called Wieting Hall was built on this site in 1851 by physician and medical lecturer John Wieting.
 It was lost to fire in 1856.
 It was immediately rebuilt as Wieting Opera House, only to burn in 1881.
 In 1882, it was rebuilt as a theater seating more than 1,200; this burned in 1896.
 It reopened in 1897, having expanded to seat 2,140 persons.
+It was demolished in 1930.

 The site of the Wieting Opera House is now occupied by a nondescript convention venue.